Market Overview

 Chantilly is more affordable with a median home price of $710K, compared to $825K in Tysons.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Chantilly prices range from $25K–$2.8M.
 Tysons prices range from $400K–$3M+.

-Both cities are popular with families.
-Chantilly offers spacious homes and excellent schools in western Fairfax County.
+Chantilly offers spacious homes and public schools in western Fairfax County.
 Tysons is Northern Virginia's largest business district and an increasingly walkable residential community.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.